9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ```
 ::::

-We\'ll start by interpreting this function\'s type.
+We'll start by interpreting this function's type.
 It takes an opening
 and closing character, then a function that knows how to pretty print a
 value of some unknown type `a`, followed by a list of values of type
 `a`, and it returns a value of type `Doc`.